boyleconnor/WikiBrainDocker/README.md

 # WikiBrainDocker

 # Overview

-WikiBrainDocker is a docker image that automatically installs and runs CartoExtractor and WikiBrain.
+WikiBrainDocker is a dockerfile for the purpose of extracting Cartograph-compatible data files from a Wikipedia of a given language.
 It is based on the default Ubuntu Docker image, and automatically downloads and installs all prerequisites for using WikiBrain and CartoExtractor.
+It automatically installs and runs CartoExtractor and WikiBrain.
+It then runs WikiBrain's loader on a Wikipedia of any language (specified by user), and runs the CartoExtractor pipeline.
 In order to run docker image, docker must be installed.

 # Installation

-Download and install Docker.
-Go to Docker preferences, and under the "Advanced" tab, change the memory allocation to at least 10.0 GB.
+First, download and install Docker if it is not already installed.
+Then, go to Docker preferences, and under the "Advanced" tab, change the memory allocation to at least 10.0 GB.

-Download the WikiBrainDocker as a zip file and unzip it.
+Download WikiBrainDocker as a zip file and unzip it.
 Alternatively, you can clone it with Git.
 Open a terminal window, and change your working directory to the uncompressed WikiBrainDocker folder.

 # Running

+If you are on a unix system and are looking for ease of use, simply run the following command:

+    ./run.sh <WIKILANG>

+where <WIKILANG> is the (usually two-letter) language code of the Wikipedia you'd like to download from, e.g. "en" for English or "zh" for Chinese (without the quotes).
+Example:

+    ./run.sh en

+Will download and extract Cartograph the whole English Wikipedia, then output Cartograph-compatible data (in the form of .tsv files) to ./output (where . is the current working directory).

+which will automatically
 Type in ./buildrun.sh in order to automatically build the docker image and run it. upon completion the bash for the docker container will be available.